Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Humans can adapt to eating almost anything, whether mineral, vegetable, or animal.
 But simply because something can be eaten does not mean this may be done without risking good health.

-From the vegetable kingdom: These specific foods are healthier and have the most healing potential.
+From the vegetable kingdom: These foods are healthier and have the most healing potential.
 Different types of vegetables can be utilized as food:

 • Seaweed – These are eaten whole, microscopic single-cell (such as spirulina) or multicellular such as the rest of the seaweed.